 Pay close attention to form and try to pause at the lowest point as often as possible to increase muscle time under tension.
-Keep your ?between sets? rest period until the 6th set, than take your two minute ?between exercises? rest period to take full advantage of the pull downs.
+Keep your "between sets" rest period until the 6th set, then take your two minute "between exercises" rest period to take full advantage of the pull downs.

 Now move on to barbell bent rows, a staple in almost every back workout for thickness.
 Ensure your form is correct and lower the weight if you find yourself resorting to momentum to reach the reps on your first set but expect to use it on the last set.
 The back portion of the session wraps up with some seated cable rows before moving on the biceps.

 Your biceps have already had some work with back training and this session wraps up with some quick movements to finish them off.
 Starting with standing dumbbell curls, perform this exercise while lifting both dumbbells at the same time.
 Next shift to some preacher curls and you can choose either dumbbells or an EZ curl bar, whichever you prefer because the priority of this exercise is to get some curls in where your elbows are in front of your body.